zkLinkProtocol/zklink-docs/docs/developer/terminology.md

 |-------|-------|-------|-------|-------|-------|-------|-------|:----|:-------|
 | 0     | 2     | 4     | 0     | 7     | 9     | 23    | 1     |     | 122    |

 A user can choose any vacant slot to make an order.
-A vacant slot refers to the slot that is not taken by any oder.
+A vacant slot refers to the slot that is not taken by any order.
 For example, if slot5 is vacant, the nonce of the order can be set as 5 (similar to account nonce).
 16 slots means that a user can make up to 16 orders, which meets most users' needs.

 To support partial fulfillment, each slot will record the current amount of the rest orders.
 For example, in slot5 the total amount of the current order is 1,000 USDT and 800 of them have been fulfilled.
 When other OrderMatching transactions match this oder, at most 200 USDT can be fulfilled.